-Once part of seven players to commit to Washington at same time, Elijah Qualls and Deashon Hall reunited at NFL Combine
+Once part of seven players to commit to Washington at same time, Elijah Qualls and Daeshon Hall reunited at NFL combine

-Elijah Qualls and Deashon Hall were part of a group of players who committed to UW in 2012.
+Elijah Qualls and Daeshon Hall were part of a group of players who committed to UW in 2012.
 Qualls ended up at UW but Hall went to Texas A&M. This week they are together again at the NFL Combine.

-About four-and-a-half years after Elijah Qualls and Daeshon Hall first became teammates they finally wore the same jersey on a football field this weekend at the NFL Combine.
+About four-and-a-half years after Elijah Qualls and Daeshon Hall first became teammates they finally wore the same jersey on a football field this weekend at the NFL combine.

 Now prospective NFL draft picks, Qualls and Hall were once each part of an attention-getting attempt at talent-gathering by the University of Washington, two of seven players who made their public commitment to become Huskies during a press conference at The Ram restaurant at the U Village on June 29, 2012.
 All of the players were in town for a summer football camp.